Azure/aml-template/README.md

   <img src="docs/images/actions.png" alt="Azure Machine Learning + Actions" height="80"/>
 </p>

-This template can be used for easily setting up a machine learning project with automated training and deployment using [GitHub Actions](https://github.com/features/actions) and [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/).
+This template shows the more extensive capabilities of using [GitHub Actions](https://github.com/features/actions) with [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) managing a machine learning project with automated training and deployment.
+For a more simplified version of this automated pipeline, see the [ml-template-azure](https://github.com/machine-learning-apps/ml-template-azure) repository.

 ## Contents